WitnessAngel/witness-angel-cryptolib/docs/development.rst

 Use `poetry install` from repository root, to install python dependencies (poetry will create its own virtualenv if you don't have one activated).

+As an alternative, you can launch "pip install -r pip_requirements_export.txt", but this requirements file might be a bit outdated.

 Handy commands
 ------------------------

 Use `pytest` to launch unit-tests (default pytest arguments are in `setup.cfg`).
-Use `poetry run pytest` instead, if poetry created its own virtualenv.
+Use `poetry run pytest` instead, if poetry manages its own virtualenv.

 Add `--cov=wacryptolib` argument to the pytest command to generate coverage reports.